-- Baltimore uses gun crime convictions as the criteria for placing offenders on their GOR - An offender remains on GOR for 3 years. - Once on GOR, an offender must provide verification of residence in a similar fashion as sex offender registries. - Offenders can graduate at the end of 3 years, and some are just starting to. - More offenders are being put on the Registry than being taken off. - They, too, use lever-pulling call-ins to work directly with active and troublesome offenders
+- In Baltimore, the SPI strategy uses gun crime convictions as the criteria for placing offenders on their Gun Offender Registry - An offender remains on GOR for 3 years. - Once on GOR, an offender must provide verification of residence in a similar fashion as sex offender registries. - Offenders can graduate at the end of 3 years, and some are just starting to. - More offenders are being put on the Registry than being taken off. - They, too, use lever-pulling call-ins to work directly with active and troublesome offenders